-Dr. Emily R. Perito is an assistant professor at UCSF who specializes in pediatric liver disease, pediatric liver transplant, and pediatric gastroenterology.
-She completed fellowship in Pediatric Gastroenterology and in Pediatric Transplant Hepatology at UCSF.
-During her fellowship, Dr. Perito also earned a Master's Degree in Clinical Research at UCSF.
+Dr. Emily R. Perito is an associate professor at UCSF who specializes in pediatric liver and pancreatic disease, pediatric liver transplant, and pediatric gastroenterology.
+She is jointly appointed in the Departments of Pediatrics and of Epidemiology and Biostatistics.
 She is board-certified in pediatrics, pediatric gastroenterology, and pediatric transplant hepatology.

 Before coming to UCSF, Dr. Perito did her pediatrics training and medical school at Columbia University in New York City.